3 foreigners among 5 killed in Istanbul suicide bomb attack

 "It was one loud explosion," said Muhammed Fatur, a Syrian who works at a butcher shop near the scene of the explosion.
 "Police came to the scene and sealed off the area."
 The site remained off limits until shortly after sundown when tentative pedestrians and shopkeepers returned to inspect the damage.

 Israeli Prime Minister Benjamin Netanyahu confirmed that at least two of the victims were Israelis.
-An Israeli diplomat in Istanbul said the two also held American citizenship.

 "We can sadly confirm that two Israeli civilians were killed and we might have a third fatality," he said.